 In order to help consumers avoid such an unfortunate financial surprise, WalletHub evaluated the financing options available from 72 large retailers.
 Specifically, we determined which retailers use deferred interest and evaluated how transparent their websites are about the terms of such plans.
 After all, retailers that offer deferred-interest financing are typically less-than-up-front about just how much these plans can really end up costing you.

-Retailers typically don’t list the regular APRs of deferred interest plans in large enough font or in a prominent location.
+Retailers often don’t list the regular APRs of deferred interest plans in large enough font or in a prominent location.

 Transparency Scoring for Retailers with Deferred Interest Plans